 Step 3.
 Installing LED Strip Power and Control Wires

 If you do need to extend your power wire, it is essential you use thicker wires then the ones supplied.
-This is becuase thinner wires have more electrical resitance than thicker ones, and can cause a substantial voltage drop over distances.
+This is because thinner wires have more electrical resistance than thicker ones and can cause a substantial voltage drop over distances.
 Thicker wires will ensure the necessary amount of current will reach your LED strip light.
-The wrong choice of wire may stop your LED strip from working alltogether, cause it to flicker or behave irratically.
+The wrong choice of wire may stop your LED strip from working altogether, cause it to flicker or behave erratically.

 Step 4.
 Insulating your Timber Framed Wall

-You can also choose to insulate the the viods within your timber framing with an acoustic insulation.
+You can also choose to insulate the voids within your timber framing with an acoustic insulation.
 You can view our guide to soundproofing a garage or bar here.